Get

 1. Keep Your Cat Indoors

 If you’re worried about your house cat getting birds while they’re outside, the easiest solution is to keep your cat indoors.
-When your cat is indoors, it is impossible for them to reach the bird feeders and the snacking birds.
+When your cat is indoors, they can’t reach the bird feeders and the snacking birds.

 If you want to let your cat outdoors, only do so under your supervision.
 You might want to leash-train your cat so that you can watch them to prevent them from scaling the bird feeders.
 For the best results, keep your cat indoors.